-Effective collective bargaining can significantly improve productivity in the workplace by avoiding industrial disputes and personal grievances, and by having employees and unions who are satisfied with the overall working conditions.
-We believe in interest based bargaining to create positive results, maintaining workplace relationships and maximising engagement.
+Effective collective bargaining can significantly improve productivity in the workplace by ensuring negotiations are efficient, strategic planning is implemented, and employment relationships are protected throughout the process.
+We believe in interest-based bargaining to create positive results, maintaining workplace relationships, and maximising engagement.

 We can assist with the entire bargaining process, including when the process becomes strained and reaches an impasse.
 We have a highly-regarded reputation in industrial and union relations and extensive experience in collective bargaining.

 With our assistance and advice, you will achieve long-term solutions and the strategic direction you need to streamline your bargaining process, enabling an equitable settlement that satisfies the interests of both parties.

 Ensuring collective agreements are drafted clearly with an experienced eye to ensure all the little details that make a big difference are considered.

 Our interest-based approach provides you with positive results while maintaining healthy workplace relationships.

 Our experienced mediators can facilitate private mediation to help progress the bargaining process and positively conclude a collective agreement.

 Whilst we are located in Auckland, our clients are based throughout Australia, Auckland, Christchurch and everywhere in between.
 If you’re outside of Auckland and need employment relations advice, advocacy or assistance, we travel or work remotely.
 Give us a call, send an email to the office, or email a member of our team (from Our People page) and we will promptly answer your query.

 Join us for this timely and insightful webinar on the possible changes the new (to be) Coalition Government may make to employment legislation and landscape.
 Employment experts James Crichton, Barrister and Employment Law Specialist, and Madeline Wrigley,